gediz/mpv-wiki/List-of-MPlayer-LGPL-relicensing-agreements.md

 - ubitux
 - vayne (also contributed patches by mail as Erik Lunchpail)
 - voroshil
-- wanderer (inverseparadox on github), with restrictions (see discussion below)
+- wanderer (inverseparadox on github), with restrictions (see discussion on the github issue)
 - zuxy

 Partial map of svn usernames: https://ffmpeg.org/pipermail/ffmpeg-devel/2008-April/040487.html